Maclean-D/voiceflow-slack/README.md

 5. Add your app to the channel
 6. Send a message there to fix the logging error.

+### Using an outdated version

+If the slack app is using an older published version of your voiceflow agent, first try ending the chat and creating a new one.
+If that doesn't fix the issue, try removing the `VOICEFLOW_VERSION_ID` secret from Replit.

 ## Star History

 [![Star History Chart](https://api.star-history.com/svg?repos=Maclean-D/voiceflow-slack&type=Date)](https://star-history.com/#Maclean-D/voiceflow-slack&Date)